Header graphics: Explain that stuff

 Geothermal energy

 Earth may feel like a pretty cold place at times but, inside, it's a bubbling soup of molten rock.
 Earth's lower mantle, for example, is at temperatures of around 4500°C (8000°F).
-It's relatively easy to tap this geothermal (geo = Earth, thermal = heat) energy using heat pumps, which drive cold water deep down into Earth and pipe hot water back up again.
-In fact, Earth's entire geothermal supplies are equivalent to the energy you could get from about 25,000 large power plants!
+It's relatively easy to tap this geothermal (geo = Earth, thermal = heat) energy using technologies such as heat pumps, which drive cold water deep down into Earth and pipe hot water back up again.
+Earth's entire geothermal supplies are equivalent to the energy you could get from about 25,000 large power plants!
+[3] The amount of this we might actually recover is more like 70–80 gigawatts (70,000–80,000 megawatts), which is about 50 of the same power plants.
+[4]

 Photo: A geothermal electricity generator in Imperial County, California.
 Photo by Warren Gretz courtesy of US Department of Energy/National Renewable Energy Laboratory (DOE/NREL).